StuartSmith/Raspberry-Pi-Control-Sg90-Servo-Example/README.md

 An SG 90 is a Micro used to Control Different pieces of equipment.
 It is a favorite for hobbyist who fly drones and helicopters because of it light weight.

-An SG90 server  is controled by a pulse being sent to it.
-Different lengths of pulse deteremine how the motor will turn.
+An SG90 server  is controled by a pulse being sent to it, different lengths of pulse deteremine how the motor will turn.